Math Lessons, Calculators and Homework Help

 Row matrix

-A matrix with one row is called a row matrix
+A matrix with one row is called the row matrix

 Example 3: